hat-open/hat-event/docs/event.rst

 of clients connected to it, with all the events from its Event Server they are subscribed to.

-Server is instanced by `create_syncer_server` which receives a Backend instance.
-It registers corresponding callback with `register_events_cb` method, in order to notify the Server with all the events being registered to Backend.
-Server also retrieves events from Backend, needed for a client synchronization, by its `query_from_event_id` method.
+Server is instanced with Backend instance.
+It registers to Backend notifications of newly stored events.
+Server also retrieves events from Backend, needed for a client synchronization, by its query method specialized for syncer server usage.

-Syncer server is responsible for registering events in regard to connection status of the specific Syncer Client.
-Events are defined as:
+Syncer server is responsible for registering events in regard to connection status of the specific syncer client.
+Events are defined with unique event type:

-    * 'event', 'syncer', '<client_name>'
+    * 'event', 'syncer', <client_name>

-       where '<client_name>' is name of the
+       where `<client_name>` is name of the
-       syncer client defined as `clientName`in `MsgReq` message (see `Syncer communication`_).
+       syncer client defined as `clientName` in `MsgReq` message (see `Syncer communication`_).

         * `source_timestamp` is ``None``